xbeat/Machine-Learning/README.md

 Multi-class regression is an extension of binary classification where we predict one of several possible outcomes.
 Unlike classification, regression predicts continuous values.
 In multi-class regression, we predict multiple continuous target variables simultaneously.
 This technique is useful when dealing with complex problems that require predicting multiple related outputs.

+## NLP Models for Sentiment Analysis in Python

+Introduction to NLP Models for Sentiment Analysis

+Natural Language Processing (NLP) models have revolutionized sentiment analysis, enabling machines to understand and interpret human emotions in text.
+This presentation explores five powerful models: BERT, RoBERTa, DistilBERT, ALBERT, and XLNet.
+We'll delve into their architectures, use cases, and implementation in Python, providing practical examples for sentiment analysis tasks.

 ## AI-Powered Academic Research Assistance with Python and ArXiv

 Introduction to AI-Powered Academic Research Assistance